Discovering Meditation Home Page Next Talk

 Godwin: The breath is always a mirror, or to put it in another way, it always indicates to us our state of mind, our emotions.
 Can anyone give a practical example?

-So as you rightly said: the breath, our friend is very useful, very objective; he or she is never mistaken.
-Who is the friend who can be always objective?
+So as you rightly said the breath, our friend is very useful, very objective; he or she is never mistaken.
+Who is the friend who can always be objective?
 So in that sense the breath is like a mirror, it just reflects your condition objectively, just as you are.
 Anything else?

 Retreatant: It reminds us that we are connected with the universe.